department-of-veterans-affairs/vets-website/_disability/5-claimtypes-original.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-VA considers the first disability claim filed to be the original claim.
-If you are within 180 days of separation or are a Veteran or a survivor of a deceased Veteran, you may file an original claim.
+VA considers the first claim you file for a given disability to be the original claim.
+If you are a Veteran, a survivor of a deceased Veteran, or a Servicemember within 180 days of separation, you may file an original claim.

 </div>
 </div>